jiminryuu/resume/README.md

 pip install pelican markdown
 ```
 **Context & Principle:**
-Etter advocates for the principle to **"Make Static Websites"** (Ch 3) because they are faster, more secure, and easier to host than dynamic systems like WordPress.
+Etter advocates for the principle: **"Make Static Websites"** because they are faster, more secure, and easier to host than dynamic systems like WordPress.
 Unlike dynamic sites requiring databases, Pelican pre-builds your content into standard HTML files.
-This workflow separates content from complex infrastructure, ensuring your resume loads instantly and remains secure.
+This keeps your writing separate from the server (the computer that hosts your site).
 By using Pelican, you focus on writing rather than server maintenance.

 ### 2. Create a Directory for Your Project
 **Action:** Create a folder named `my-resume` and navigate into it: